thumun/hw04-stylization/README.md

 ![](https://github.com/thumun/hw04-stylization/blob/main/Screenshot%202024-11-07%20003928.png?raw=true)
 ![](https://github.com/thumun/hw04-stylization/blob/main/Screenshot%202024-11-07%20012116.png?raw=true)

-This shader was created using this tutorial (add link).
+This shader was created using this [tutorial](https://cyangamedev.wordpress.com/2020/10/06/watercolour-shader-experiments/).
 I wanted a more subtle watercolor look without using a texture.
 This shader works well for the sphere but is too subtle in the main scene.
 This shader also uses rim lighting!

 ![](https://github.com/thumun/hw04-stylization/blob/main/Screenshot%202024-11-07%20003952.png?raw=true)